Student Government drafts legislation to bring immigration attorney to campus

 Between the Monday, Nov.
 28 administrative Round Table, the circulation of a petition to designate the university a sanctuary campus, the demonstration of solidarity with undocumented students in the Quad Dec.
 1 and governor Greg Abbott’s threat to cut off funding to public institutions in support of the sanctuary campus initiative, it has been a busy week for Texas State officials and students alike.

 On Friday, Dec.
-3, an official statement intending to address the petition was released by Student Government president Andrew Homann.
-The statement condemned violence and called for dialogue, and explained that Student Government will not condone any action in opposition to the laws of the United States of American.
+3, an official statement intending to address the petition was released by Student Body President Andrew Homann.
+The statement condemned violence and called for dialogue, and explained Student Government’s intention to not condone any action in opposition to the laws of the United States of America.

 The statement does not reflect the personal opinions of every individual member of Student Government’s legislature, just those of the cabinet and executive branch, Homann clarified.